ghc-proposals/ghc-proposals/proposals/0000-template-patterns.rst

 Effect and Interactions
 -----------------------

-The main effect of this proposal is that rewrite rules involving template patterns now match more expressions.
+The main effect of this proposal is that rewrite rules involving higher order patterns now match more expressions.
 But the additional matches are guaranteed to be beta equivalent, so this change does not cause existing rules to become semantically incorrect.

 The only contentious interactions could occur due to rules that now overlap under the new rules, for example: